LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 The following formats are supported for _time filter:

-• _time:duration matches logs with timestamps on the time range (now-duration, now].
+• _time:duration matches logs with timestamps on the time range (now-duration, now], where duration can have these values.
 Examples:

 • _time:5m - returns logs for the last 5 minutes